Performance Optimization - 6.5 [Foreign key association] Inner join syntax

 3 =A2.groups(p_id.vendor;sum(p_id.price*quantity))

-The association relationship can be written in the filter condition parameters of composite table cursor, in this way, SPL will judge whether the association can be done before generating the records.
-If it can, the addressization conversion will be performed at the same time.
+Having written the association relationship in the filter condition parameter of composite table cursor, SPL will determine whether it can be associated before generating records.
+If it can, addressization conversion will be done at the same time.

-If we only need to judge whether there is association, without performing the addressization for the foreign key, the conventional conditional syntax will do:
+If it only needs to determine whether there exists association without performing foreign key addressization, using the conventional conditional syntax will be OK:

 A